New Study Confirms The Value of Vitamin D Supplementation In The Adjunctive Treatment Of Prostate Cancer

 Experimental studies also show that prostate cancer cells respond to calcitriol by slowing their rate of replication.
 Vitamin D metabolites have also been shown to increase differentiation and apoptosis (programmed cell death), and decrease proliferation, invasiveness and metastasis of human prostate cancer cell lines, in laboratory studies.

-Evidence suggests that prostate cancer cells could also be affected by calcitriol synthesized by neighboring prostate cells as well as the calcitriol made in the kidneys (the kidneys convert 25-hydroxycholecalciferol into calcitriol, which is the principle source of blood calcitriol levels).
+Evidence suggests that prostate cancer cells could also be affected by calcitriol synthesized by neighboring prostate cell as well as the calcitiol made in the kidneys (the kidneys convert 25-hydroxycholecalciferol into calcitriol, which is the principle source of blood calcitriol levels).

 To date, intervention studies with prostate cancer patients have shown that administration with 0.5-2.5 micrograms of calcitriol daily tends to slow the rise in PSA levels in these patients, helping to control the disease process to a very significant degree.
 Unfortunately, this dosage of calcitriol is well in excess of physiological levels and puts patients at risk for toxicity, including hypercalcemia with the likelihood of calcification of soft tissues and internal organs.